-Abstract-For many scientific calculations, particularly those involving empirical data, IEEE 32-bit floating-point arithmetic produces results of sufficient accuracy, while for other applications IEEE 64-bit floating-point is more appropriate.
+Abstract: For many scientific calculations, particularly those involving empirical data, IEEE 32-bit floating-point arithmetic produces results of sufficient accuracy, while for other applications IEEE 64-bit floating-point is more appropriate.
 But for some very demanding applications, even higher levels of precision are often required.
-This article discusses the challenge of high-precision computation and presents a sample of applications, including some new results from the past year or two.
-This article also discusses what facilities are required to support future high-precision computing, in light of emerging applications and changes in computer architecture, such as highly parallel systems and graphical processing units.
+This article discusses the challenge of high-precision computation, in the context of mathematical physics, and highlights what facilities are required to support future computation, in light of emerging developments in computer architecture.